tomarus/midiseq/README.md

 Use CLK and SYS options to send Clock or System messages (play/stop etc) to MIDI ports.

+This project was originally inspired by the [Intellijel Metropolis](https://intellijel.com/eurorack-modules/metropolis/)

 Feedback and contributions are welcome!